Nursing Home Abuse Lawyer

-During this same time, you should call the state office in Texas overseeing nursing home inspections and compliances and file a complaint.
-Ask them to investigate.
-You should take pictures of any situation of neglect, especially in cases of bruises, broken bones, bedsores, burns and malnutrition.
-Document the evidence of these abuses and get names of the bad nurses.
-Provide this evidence to your attorney and the state investigator, but keep a copy in a safe place.
-If you observe more nursing home abuses or injuries to the residents, then file another complaint with the state.
-In fact, ask to speak to the inspector yourself.
-Remember in most states you can report nursing home abuse or neglect without giving the state your name.
+At the same time, you should register a complaint with the Texas state authority in charge of nursing home inspections and compliance.
+Demand that they look at it.
+You should photograph any neglect scenario, especially if there are injuries, broken bones, bedsores, burns, or hunger.
+Document the evidence of these abuses and obtain the identities of the perpetrators.
+Give a copy of this evidence to your nursing home abuse attorney and the state investigator, but preserve a copy for yourself.
+If you see any other nursing home abuses or injuries to residents, make another complaint with the state.
+In reality, request to talk with the inspector.
+Remember that in most states, you can report nursing home abuse or neglect without providing your identity to the state.

 Bedsores and Pressure Sores

-Bedsores, also called pressure sores, can be serious and life-threatening.
-Failure of the nurses to reposition the patient, allowing them to stay in the same position for hours at a time causes bedsores.
-Failure by the nursing home to have a sufficient number of nurses aids to assist the patient in turning from side to side, change out urine-soaked bed sheets, or feces from on the patient’s skin, may lead to skin or dermal breakdown.
-One the skin begins to break down it can lead to festering necrotic sores.
-If untreated, it will advance into septicemia, gangrene, osteomyelitis and even death.
+Bedsores, also known as pressure sores, may be dangerous and even fatal.
+Bedsores are caused by nurses’ failure to move the patient, enabling them to remain in the same position for hours at a time.
+The nursing home’s failure to provide a sufficient number of nurses aids to assist the patient in rotating from side to side, changing urine-soaked bed linens, or removing feces from the patient’s skin may result in skin or dermal disintegration.
+When the skin begins to deteriorate, it can result in festering necrotic sores.
+If left untreated, it can lead to septicemia, gangrene, osteomyelitis, and even death.

-Many times these issues can be eliminated by the spending of resources (money) by a nursing home to hire additional nurses, aids, buy a sufficient number of extra linens, gloves, gowns, and dressings.
-Also, many times the nurses are not adequately trained, have criminal backgrounds of abuse or assaults, do not follow the patient’s individualized care plan, and do not follow the family’s wishes, or the doctor’s orders and are verbally and physically abuse to our loved ones.
+Many times, these concerns may be avoided by a nursing home spending some money to recruit additional nurses, aides, and purchase an adequate amount of extra linens, gloves, gowns, and dressings.
+Additionally, many nurses are inadequately qualified, have criminal history of abuse or assault, do not follow the patient’s specific care plan, do not follow the family’s desires, or the doctor’s orders, and verbally and physically attack our loved ones.